Spen Valley Line: Transperience

-A museum dedicated to the experience of passenger transport in West Yorkshire was built on the site of Low Moor station in 1995.
+Transperience, A museum dedicated to the experience of passenger transport in West Yorkshire was built on the site of Low Moor station in 1995.
 It also had a small section of line that used the former trackbed of the Spen Valley Railway which the museum used to run trams up and down on.
 The museum failed to attract the visitor numbers that it had hoped for and closed down in 1997, just two years after opening.

 Spen Valley Greenway

-In 1998, Sustrans acquired the trackbed and converted it into a greenway for people on horses, foot or on pushbike.
-The greenway is equally maintained by Sustrans and Kirklees Council, who between them, have tarmacked the route.
+In 1998, Sustrans acquired the trackbed and converted it into a greenway for people on horses, foot or bicycle.
+The greenway is equally maintained by Sustrans and Kirklees Council, who between them, have paved the route.
 The greenway runs for 7 mi on the former trackbed but the length of the route between Dewsbury and Low Moor extends to 13 km and is estimated to carry over 200,000 non-motorised journeys per year.
 In 2007, the route won first prize for mobility in the European Greenway Awards.
 The greenway has access to Low Moor railway station at its northern end as well as alternative routes into Bradford, and at the southern end it connects into the Calder Valley Greenway.
 It is part of National Cycle Route number 66 which runs between Manchester and Hull, and has been furnished with a flock of metal Swaledale Sheep and a ring of metal hoops that the walker or biker goes under whilst navigating the route.